Step-Size Stability in Stochastic Optimization: A Theoretical Perspective: Model Choices

 \textbf{2)} We derive the value of $\delta_t$ for four methods, \SGD{}, \SPS{}, \NGN{}, and \SPP{}.
 We show that \SPS{}, \NGN{}, and \SPP{} have stability index $\delta_t$ that is smaller or equal to that of \SGD{}.
 Indeed, for \SGD{} the scaling of $\delta_t$ wrt.\ $\alpha_t$ is linear, whereas for \NGN{}, \SPS{} and \SPP{} this linear growth is flattened.
 This is illustrated in \cref{fig:toy-delta-illustration}.
 As a by-product of our analysis of $\delta_t$, by plugging our bounds for \NGN{} and \SPS{} into~\cref{thm:avg-iterate,thm:last-iterate}, we get the first convergence analysis in the convex and non-smooth setting for these methods (see~\cref{sec:app:conv-comparison}).

-\textbf{3)} We stress that convexity of $f(\cdot,s)$ is \emph{not} required to derive the above expressions of $\delta_t$.\footnote{ For \SPP{}, we require additionally that \eqref{eqn:update} is well-defined. } Convexity is only required for the argument how $\delta_t$ impacts the suboptimality bound \cref{thm:avg-iterate,thm:last-iterate}.
-Therefore, $\delta_t$ might be informative of stability also for nonconvex problems -- and indeed our experiments below confirm that.
+\textbf{3)} We stress that (weak) convexity of $f(\cdot,s)$ is \emph{not} required to derive the above expressions of $\delta_t$ (with the exception of \SPP{}).
+Convexity is only required for the argument how $\delta_t$ impacts the suboptimality bound \cref{thm:avg-iterate,thm:last-iterate}.
+Our extension to weakly convex problems shows that $\delta_t$ is informative of stability also for non-convex problems -- and indeed our experiments below confirm that.

-We state again the key quantity $\delta_t$ for each of the methods we considered.
-While we focus on these four models, our analysis can be extended to other model-based methods.
+We state again the key quantity $\delta_t$ for each of the methods we considered.\footnote{For \SPP{} we state the formula for the convex case, $\bar{\eta}=0$.} While we focus on these four models, our analysis can be extended to other model-based methods.